queeb3/Manifesto/README.md

 when we write code or program we are being very intentional in what it is we wish to accomplish.

 So when you look at the issue and want to find a solution under DOD you first determine what the problem is and what data that problem represents.
 If a problem is really large?
-If you were in college you should know about making larger problems into smaller ones that are easier to understand and decide what to do with, DOD is basically that but on crack for data.
+If you came from college you should know about making larger problems into smaller ones that are easier to understand and decide what to do with, DOD is basically that but on crack for data.

-OOP is what pretty much everyone in the industry uses and understands, for those who are new here is a quick understanding.
+OOP is what pretty much everyone in the industry uses and understands, for those who are new, here is a quick understanding.
 You are to define and describe in code what an object is, this is done through determining the problem and deriving objects you think you'll need through data and logic and this will be placed inside of a class which is stored on the heap in most languages.